 Papa New Guinea is officially the Independent State of Papua New Guinea, and is a country in Oceania, occupying the Eastern half of the island of New Guinea and numerous offshore islands (the Western portion of the island is a part of the Indonesian provinces of Papua and West Papua).
 It is located in the Southwestern Pacific Ocean above Australia.
-This country has been selected as the 10 facts topic for today on Running Wolf’s Rant.

 Here are 10 facts about Papua New Guinea: